Diabetic dermopathy is a fairly common skin problem for people living with diabetes.

 It’s important to protect your shins and legs since diabetic dermopathy tends to primarily affect those areas.

-Scheduling regular visits with your doctor will enable them to complete a thorough examination to help determine the best management plan for your condition.
+Scheduling regular visits with your doctor will enable them to complete a thorough evaluation to help determine the best management plan for your condition.